bulwark-crypto/bulwark-explorer/README.md

 #### BlockEx API Configuration
 `cp config.js.template config.js` - setup configuration using template.

-`vi config.js` - replace with local values.
+`vim config.js` - replace with local values.

 #### Database Configuration
-`sudo mongod` - start mongodb, if not running.

 `mongo` - connect using mongo client.

-`use blockex` - to switch to database name.
+`use blockex` - switch to database.

-`db.createUser( { user: "blockexuser", pwd: "Explorer!1", roles: [ "readWrite" ] } )` - create a user with the values stored in the `config.js` file from above.
+`db.createUser( { user: "blockexuser", pwd: "Explorer!1", roles: [ "readWrite" ] } )` - create a user with the values stored in the `config.js` file from above, meaning they should match.

+`exit` - exit the mongo client.

 #### Crontab
-The following automated tasks are currently setup for BlockEx.
+The following automated tasks are currently needed for BlockEx to update.

+`yarn run cron:coin` - will fetch coin related information like price and supply from coinmarketcap.com.

+`yarn run cron:masternode` - updates the masternodes list in the database with the most recent information clearing old information before.

+`yarn run cron:peer` - gather the list of peers and fetch geographical IP information.

 `yarn run cron:block` - will sync blocks and transactions by storing them in the database.

-`yarn run cron:coin` - will coin related information like price and supply from coinmarketcap.com.

-`yarn run cron:masternode` - will update the masternodes list in the database.

-`yarn run cron:peer` - gather the list of peers and their IP information.

-`yarn run cron:rich` - generate the rich list or top 100. __*Under Development*__
+`yarn run cron:rich` - generate the rich list. __*Under Development*__

-__Note:__ it is recommended to run `yarn run cron:block >> ./tmp/block.log` the first time manually.
-The initial run will download the whole blockchain and put it into the database.
-This can possibly take anywhere from minutes to hours depending on the size of the blockchain and other factors like hardware, bandwidth, etc.

-Before setting up the crontab please build the cron tasks by running `yarn run build:cron`.
+__Note:__ is is recommended to run all the crons before editing the crontab to have the information right away.
+Follow the order above, start with `cron:coin` and end with `cron:rich`.

-To setup the crontab please see run `crontab -e` to edit the crontab and paste the following lines:
+To setup the crontab please see run `crontab -e` to edit the crontab and paste the following lines (edit with your local information):
 ```
 */1 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/block.js >> ./tmp/block.log
 */5 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/coin.js >> ./tmp/coin.log
-*/15 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/rich.js >> ./tmp/rich.log
+0 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/masternode.js >> ./tmp/masternode.log
 0 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/peer.js >> ./tmp/peer.log
-0 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/masternode.js >> ./tmp/masternode.log
+0 * * * * cd /path/to/blockex && /path/to/node ./dist/cron/rich.js >> ./tmp/rich.log
 ```

 ## Build
 At this time only the client web interface needs to be built using webpack and this can be done by running `yarn run build:web`.
 This will bundle the application and put it in the `/public` folder for delivery.

 ## Run
-`sudo mongod` - start mongodb if not already running.

 `yarn run start:api` - will start the api.

-`yarn run start:web` - will start the web, open browser [http://localhost:8080](http://localhost:8080).
+`yarn run start:web` - will start the web, open browser [http://localhost:8081](http://localhost:8081).

 ## Test
 `yarn run test:client` - will run the client side tests.

 `yarn run test:server` - will test the rpc connection, database connection, and api endpoints.

-## TODO
+## To-Do
-- Tests!!! - write those tests!
+- Write more tests
-- Cluster support for api.
+- Cluster support for api
-- Cron locking with `/tmp` folder.